insidewhy/cc.loader/README.md

   });
 ```

-You can put multiple modules in a single file but only the module which has a name corresponding to the filesystem path is publically available.
+You can put multiple modules in a single file but only things defined by the module which has a name corresponding to the filesystem path is publically available.

 baking
 ------